ewdavi/ewdavi.github.io/_posts/2019-01-04-epidemics.md

 ![2008 Influenza A Predictions from SIRS](/assets/images/2008-Influenza-A-Prediction.png)

-Sometimes even very simple models have a lot of power when modeling complex systems, even when fitting real data.
+Sometimes very simple models have a lot of power when modeling complex systems, even when fitting real data.